-- Patients that have outpatient dialysis must ONLY do in-room leisure activities. - Communal Recreation is not appropriate for patients on the AQU Unit. - Patients may not use a communal recreation area on another unit. - Patients from multiple units may not mix in the same area, even if properly socially distanced. - Patients must wear cloth masks to and from the communal activity area. - Maintain proper distancing between patients in the hallway and in the dining room.. - Staff assisting residents to the communal area must wear standard face masks and eye protection.. - Bring patients to the communal area one at a time for seating. - · Ensure thorough cleaning and disinfection in between recreation programs. - Staff must wear standard face masks and eye protection.
-Use contact/airborne precautions and reduce close contact much as possible with residents while dining to the minimum necessary. - For individuals with dementia, be mindful of their best time of day for engagement opportunities. - Ensure parallel in room program opportunities for individuals with dementia not attending scheduled group.

-COVID naive units

-- Patients with NO symptoms may participate in communal area activities on their home unit if: - Do not transfer patients across units of a different COVID status to the communal activity area. - Patients must be seated at least 6 feet from each other. - If tables are used, there should only be one patient at a table. - Remember hand hygiene between assisting multiple patients.

-COVID positive units

-- COVID positive with NO symptoms and COVID recovered patients may use communal activity areas located on their home unit if: - Remember proper infection control practices. - Transmission-based precautions must be followed.
+Communal Recreation Patients that have outpatient dialysis must ONLY do in-room leisure activities.
+Communal Recreation is not appropriate for or patients on the AQU Unit.
+Patients may not use a communal recreation on area on another unit.
+Patients from multiple units may not mix in the same area, even if properly socially distanced.
+Patients must wear cloth masks to and from n the communal activity area.
+Maintain proper distancing between patient is in the hallway and in the dining room Staff assisting residents to the communal a rea must wear standard face masks and eye protection Bring patients to the communal area one a t a time for secting.
+Ensure thorough cleaning and disinfection in between recreation programs.
+Staff must wear standard face masks and e as possible with residents while dining to the aye protection.
+Use contact/airborne precautions and reduce close contact mu ne minimum necessary.
+For individuals with dementia, be mindful o f their best time of day for engagement opportunities.
+Ensure parallel in room program opportunit ties for individuals with dementia not attending scheduled group.
+COVID naive units Patients with NO symptoms may participate in communal area activities on their home unit if: Do not transfer patients across units of a different COVID status to the communal activity area.
+Patients must be seated at least 6 feet from each other.
+If tables are used, there should only be one patient at a table.
+Remember hand hygiene between assisting multiple patients.
+COVID positive units COVID positive with NO symptoms and COVID recovered patients may use communal activity areas located on their Remember proper infection control practices.
+Transmission-based precautions must be followed.